metacurrency/ceptr-org/whitepapers/Holochains.md

 Membranes, Agreements and Social Spaces ^^

+## Different Groups Using the Same Agreements
+Each holochain is a distinct DHT with its own address space.

 ## Using Other Holochains as Oracles
 a great way to compose

+### Agreements at Human Scale
+Whether it's between counterparties to a contract, or a financial transaction, or a handful of nodes I would like to be synchronizing my data on (e.g. laptop, phone, desktop, cloud server, and plug computer).
+We can extend...

 ## Countersigned Chains
 Most data we push around, comes from a particular person or data source, But if we seek to build better social coherence, we also need to cover cases of data which represents an interaction / transaction / mutual agreement.
 Luckily, this is still rather easy.

-### Agreements at Human Scale
-Whether it's between counterparties to a contract, or a financial transaction, or a handful of nodes I would like to be synchronizing my data on (e.g. laptop, phone, desktop, cloud server, and plug computer).
-We can extend...
+## Reduction from Byzantine
+Once the problem is broken down to appropriate social scale for a holochain, and a transaction only needs to be countersigned between participating parties (including the possibility of notaries, witnesses, or auditors), and you have a reliable decentralized data store, you can design your application to require very few synchronous interactions.
+What if I want to be able to participate in a single holochain from multiple devices?
 One obvious option is to have different chains, and have me accountable for all of them, and share information with myself freely between them.
 However, if the rules of some group don't allow me multiple accounts/nodes, then for that holochain I have to have ONE definitive source chain.

-Synchronizing a source chain between devices
+Then I need to synchronize a source chain between devices, so that my identity in that group only has one chain as MY record of actions with that group.
+One solution would be to wrte my local chain to a fault tolerant KVstore like: TiKV, Zookeper, etcd, consul, or such, and have my chain be synchronizing between devices that way.
+Or I could use composibility of holochains.
+I could create my own holochain for synchronization in a standard quorum manner (requiring majority saturation between devices for an action to be considered finalized).
+This chain would function as an oracle for an application listening for the commits to make in the my chain for the group that only lets me have one.

 Queue of transactions "in process", monitors and wait conditions...
 Worst case we can use semaphores and mutual exclusions.
 Treat these nodes as sharing DHT with no hash masking to smaller neighborhoods, Each node gets all content.

 ## Extending Further